Emergent $\mathbb{Z}_2$ symmetry near a CDW multicritical point: Mean-field analysis

 \subsection{The $\mathbb{Z}_2$ symmetric case}

-The mean-field phase diagram in the stress-temperature plane for the simple case in which the underlying problem is tetragonal is shown in Fig.~\ref{fig:MFPhaseDiagrams}.
+The mean-field phase diagram in the stress-temperature plane for the simple case in which the underlying problem is tetragonal is shown in Fig.~\ref{fig:MFPhaseDiagrams} --- also see, e.g., Refs.~\cite{LiuFisher, NelsonKosterlitzFisher, KosterlitzNelsonFisher}.
 In making this figure, we have taken $\mu$ and $\tilde \mu$ to be linear in $T$ and $s$ respectively, $\mu=\mu_0[T-T_0]$ and $\tilde\mu=\tilde \mu_0 s$, and have ignored the $T$ and $s$ dependence of all other parameters.
 In particular, this means we have set $\tilde u=0$.
 Figs.~\ref{fig:MFPhaseDiagrams}a, b, and c follow directly from minimizing $V$ in Eq.~\eqref{LGW}, while Figs.~\ref{fig:MFPhaseDiagrams}d, e, and f involve consideration of additional terms.

 The various cases are as follows: \begin{itemize} \item {\bf Fig.~\ref{fig:MFPhaseDiagrams}a:} For $u>0$ and $\gamma >0$ there is a bicritical point at $\tilde \mu=\mu=0$.
 There is a first-order line between two unidirectional phases that occurs along the half line $\tilde \mu=0$ with $\mu < 0$.
 The phase boundaries between the unidirectional ordered phases and the disordered high-temperature phase correspond to $\tilde \mu =\pm \mu$ with $\mu\geq 0$.